zalando/zalando.github.io/_docs/resources/licensing.md

 [IPL](https://tldrlegal.com/l/ipl),
 [MPL](https://tldrlegal.com/l/mpl-2.0)_

-Code dependency which you are free to use and change, but must include the source code, the license and copyright of the dependency, but only if you distribute the software.
-You can license your own code however you want, and you must only share the source code of the reciprocally licensed dependency.

-Beware that each individual license has specific clauses, so check the individual license before use, generally speaking, weak copyleft licensed libraries can be used for internal and open source projects.

 * You are free to: **use** commercially, **modify**, **distribute** and **sublicense**.
 * You must include: **copyright**, **license**, **changelog**, **source code** and **install instructions**
 * You cannot hold the author liable or use authors trademarks

 ## Strong Copyleft licenses

+Code dependency which require you to license **all** your code under the same license if you want to distribute it.
+If only used internally, you have no obligation to release neither source nor binary.

+Dependency can therefore only be used for internal projects, not for projects which will be distributed outside of Zalando, such as open source projects.

 _BCL,
 [GPL](https://tldrlegal.com/l/gpl-3.0),